anthgur/cs753/README.md

 Afterwards you run the project with ```./gradlew run```, please read below to see if an assignment has specific instructions.

+When in doubt do not supply any arguments and a usage will appear to try and explain what you need to do.

 # a1

 Lucene Index for TREC Complex Answer Retreival